Derivation of Newton's law of gravitation based on a fluidic continuum model of vacuum and a sink flow model of particles: Forces acting on sources and sinks in ideal fluids

-\begin{theorem} Suppose (1)there exists an ideal fluid (2)the ideal fluid is irrotational and barotropic, (3)the density $\rho$ is homogeneous, that is
+\begin{theorem} Suppose (1) there exists an ideal fluid (2) the ideal fluid is irrotational and barotropic, (3) the density $\rho$ is homogeneous, that is

-(4)there are no external body forces exerted on the fluid, (5)the fluid is unbounded and the velocity of the fluid at the infinity is approaching to zero.
+(4) there are no external body forces exerted on the fluid, (5)the fluid is unbounded and the velocity of the fluid at the infinity is approaching to zero.
 Suppose a source or sink is stationary and is immersed in the ideal fluid.
-Then, there is a force

-exerted on the source by the fluid, where $\rho$ is the density of the fluid, $Q$ is the strength of the source or the sink, $\mbox{\upshape\bfseries{u}}_0$ is the velocity of the fluid at the location of the source induced by all means other than the source itself. \end{theorem}
+Then, there is a force exerted on the source by the fluid, where $\rho$ is the density of the fluid, $Q$ is the strength of the source or the sink, $\mbox{\upshape\bfseries{u}}_0$ is the velocity of the fluid at the location of the source induced by all means other than the source itself. \end{theorem}

 \mbox{\upshape\upshape\bfseries{Proof.}} Only the proof of the case of a source is needed.
 Let us select the coordinates that is attached to the static fluid at the infinity.